A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Multi-wavelength observations

 \subsection{\textit{NuSTAR}}

 The \textit{NuSTAR} satellite \citep{nustar} observed \sfive\ in the 3–79 keV energy range on 2023 April 3, with a total exposure of 23.1 ks.
 The \textit{NuSTAR} observations of \sfive\ were retrieved from the \texttt{MMDC} \citep{2024AJ....168..289S}.
 The data are analyzed using the \texttt{NuSTAR\_Spectra} tool \citep{2022MNRAS.514.3179M} which accesses the \textit{NuSTAR} data archive, retrieves the observations, and performs standard data reduction.
 In particular, the science-ready products are obtained with the \textit{nuproducts} pipeline.
-Source counts are extracted from a circular region with a radius of $40^{\prime\prime}$, while background counts are obtained from an annular region centered on the source position.
+Source counts are extracted from a circular region with a radius of $40^{\prime\prime}$, while background counts are obtained from an annular region centered on the source position, with inner and outer radii of $200^{\prime\prime}$ and $300^{\prime\prime}$, respectively.
 Spectral fitting is performed assuming a power-law model modified by Galactic absorption.
+Galactic $N_H$ is fixed to $3.92\times10^{20}$ cm$^{-2}$ \citep{HI4PI}.
 The best-fit parameters are derived using the \texttt{XSPEC} package \citep{1996ASPC..101...17A} and the Cash statistic \citep{1979ApJ...228..939C}.
 The analysis shows that the flux in the 3–10 keV band is $(1.45\pm0.07)\times10^{-12}\,\mathrm{erg\,cm^{-2}\,s^{-1}}$, while it is $(2.31\pm0.17)\times10^{-12}\,\mathrm{erg\,cm^{-2}\,s^{-1}}$ in the 10–30 keV band.
 The photon index measured over the \textit{NuSTAR} energy range is $\Gamma = 1.52\pm0.09$, indicating a hard X-ray spectrum.
 This spectral slope is consistent with the rising part of the inverse-Compton component, as commonly observed in FSRQs.
 The corresponding \textit{NuSTAR} spectrum is shown in the lower panel of Figure~\ref{fig:sed}.